basilkottilingal/basilkottilingal.github.io/_posts/2025-11-30-first-blog.md

 git push -u origin main
 ```

-# Jekyl website
+### Jekyl website

-A blog like jekyll page is implemented.
+A blog like page is implemented using jekyll.

 | Folder  File     | What it does                                     |
 | ----------------- | ------------------------------------------------ |